VladimirNechaev1988/Spotify_Music/README.md

 ## Objectives

-The notebook has a goal of performing a descriptive analysis and visualizations of the Spotify data set and cover the following topics:
+The notebook has a goal of performing a descriptive analysis and visualizations of the Spotify data set and covering the following topics:

 * Decide which artists are the most popular
 * Discuss the criteria for the popularity
 * See what year has the highest popularity and why
-* Analyse what genre people like the most
+* Analyze what genre people like the most
 * Demonstrate the role of outliers

+## Tools used

+This Jupyter notebook analysis is done in Python with the help of visualization libraries Seaborn and Matplotlib.